-- has suffered, is suffering, or is at unacceptable risk of suffering, significant harm caused by physical or sexual abuse; and - may not have a parent able and willing to protect the child from the harm.

-The doctor, nurse or teacher must give a written report to the Chief Executive of the Department of Communities, Child Safety and Disability Services (or other department administering the Child Protection Act 1999).
-The doctor, nurse or teacher should then give a copy of the report to the Principal.
+- has suffered, is suffering, or is at unacceptable risk of suffering, significant harm caused by physical or sexual abuse; and - may not have a parent able and willing to protect the child from the harm. - e) A teacher must give a mandatory report to the Chief Executive of the Department of Communities, Child Safety and Disability Services (or other department administering the Child Protection Act 1999).